lorinbaum/lorinbaum.github.io/_posts/2024-01-23-towards-spirit-stream.md

 Why not?
 - Too long
 - too new and low res
+- too complicated structure

 comprehensive:
 - support large number of notes
 - differnet media
 - version history (remove burden of logging inside note)

-stream mirrors personal notes and is easily maintained

-### Structure
+### Stream structure design

 design test
 ![](/assets/pasted-image-20240122203205.png)
-media format is not the point.
+media format is not the point but is taking much attention and space.
 Too much information.
-More relevant is what area was changed, maybe what exactly was changed
+More relevant is what area was changed, maybe what exactly was changed.

 ![](/assets/pasted-image-20240126212550.png)
 history button is not necessary, rarely used I imagine.